2020 Digital Marketing Trends

 The average residential or commercial contractor will spend anywhere from $100 – $50,000 annually for a pronounced presence on the web.
 Services can be as easy as putting up a card house-constructed web page or as challenging as maintaining a number one slot on Google in Los Angeles while competing in a saturated market.
 Regardless of where you are positioned on the scale, at least you’re on the scale.

 Congratulations!
 Now it’s time to think next level.

-Consider this: David Chaffey of Smart Insights recently released the top-rated digital trends over the next 12 months.
-Five trends that made this list can boost your company’s marketing power online.
-Whether you are the CEO, lead contractor, office manager, or the web-marketing director, your knowledge of these tools could become a vital component in generating more revenue from all of your online sources in 2017.
+Below, we’ve listed five trends that can boost your company’s marketing power online.
+Whether you’re the CEO, lead contractor, office manager, or the web-marketing director, your knowledge of these tools could become a vital component in generating more revenue from all of your online sources in 2020.
 Let’s take a closer look.

 1. Content Marketing

 The ability to appropriate keywords throughout your web’s content in a strategic manner is still the most viable form of creating awareness online – so much, that content marketing spawned an entire industry.
 The concept is simple: when people are looking for your contracting service online, what words do they type into Google?
 That comprehensive list of words and how they are used in the text can mean the difference between your company rising to the top of the search engine ladder or you treading water on page 8.
 Here are some quick ideas to help you generate relevant keywords.

 Regardless of what contracting service you offer, marketing automation can keep your business rolling throughout the year.
 For instance, let’s say that you offer a maintenance plan for the products you install or repair.
 Ongoing automated reminders via email, social media, and even FieldPulse‘s field service software can remind your clients of upcoming inspections and upkeep which needs to be performed.